rishpandey/blog/source/_tutorials/getting-started-with-mysql.md

 ---
 extends: _layouts.post
 section: content
 title: "Getting Started with Web Development: Intro to MySql"
 date: 2021-04-05
 categories: [basics]
+keywords: web development, mysql, database, sql, php, pdo, laravel, database design, normalization, transactions
 ---

 MySQL is a database management software.
 A database is a structured collection of data, organized in ways to make common operations like searching and retrieving data, very efficient.